 At a couple of points along the way, I suffered a lot of pain.
 I discovered I had two hernias, and once the skin on my heels had to be cut off; during the day I taped my heels up.
 The problem with my heels happened because I started walking with very hard skin on around my heels and blisters formed under them.
 The whole thing was down to using hiking boots that were not suitable – quite a lesson, (I ended up buying hiking shoes in Pamplona).

 While trying to deal with this I stumbled on this thought – pain reminds me that I am alive – trying to see it in a non-debilitating way.
 This worked for me.

 I Like People

-It really is too easy to become the grumpy old man, (or middle aged) – long before its due – if it is ever due.
+It really is too easy to become the grumpy old man, (or middle-aged grumpy) – long before its due – if it is ever due.